Introduction

 Training people

 In order to boost the efficacy of a data breach response strategy, corporate workers must be trained and made aware of the situation.
-Employees won’t adhere to appropriate data breach response process standards if they are not aware of the strategy and policy.
+Employees won’t adhere to appropriate data breach response process standards if they are unaware of the strategy and policy.
 Additionally, personnel will benefit from training by being aware of and watchful for clues that a data breach is likely.
 Although skilled, the Padgett-Beale IT department cannot be present everywhere at once.
 The likelihood of discovering data breaches dramatically improves with trained and informed workers.
 It is advised that all corporate employees get training and awareness sessions at least once per quarter.
 At Padgett-Beale, the objective is to foster a culture that prioritizes security.
 This indicates that everyone, from senior executives to the newest hires, is informed and educated and that client data protection is significant.

 Processes

 The least privilege concept should be used to assure compliance and corporate data security.
 Users, systems, and procedures are all affected by this rule.
 It merely permits the minimum access necessary to carry out a task.
-Utilizing this idea will lower the chance of data breaches (Talesh, 2018.
+Utilizing this idea will reduce data breaches (Talesh, 2018.
 It is suggested that Padgett-Beal implement the notion of user accounts with the least privilege.
 If a system or device belonging to an employee is penetrated, the attacker will only have access to the bare minimum of that user’s privileges.

 Developing policies